-When you are in Thomaston, you'll notice that it is more blue-collar than most other communities in America.
-35.59% of Thomaston’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Thomaston is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Thomaston who work in sales jobs (12.93%), office and administrative support (10.39%), and healthcare suport services (7.72%).
+Thomaston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Thomaston is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Thomaston who work in sales jobs (12.31%), office and administrative support (11.45%), and food service (6.59%).

-The citizens of Thomaston are slightly less educated than the national average of 21.84% for the average city or town: 13.47% of adults in Thomaston have a bachelor's degree or advanced degree
+The percentage of adults in Thomaston with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.55% of adults in Thomaston have a bachelor's degree or advanced degree.

-The per capita income in Thomaston in 2010 was $14,243, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $56,972 for a family of four.
-Thomaston also has one of the higher rates of people living in poverty in the nation, with 31.63% of its population below the federal poverty line.
+The per capita income in Thomaston in 2010 was $18,762, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $75,048 for a family of four.
+Thomaston also has one of the higher rates of people living in poverty in the nation, with 30.44% of its population below the federal poverty line.

 Thomaston is an extremely ethnically-diverse city.
 The people who call Thomaston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Thomaston residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Thomaston include Irish, Dutch, German, and Scots-Irish.

 The most common language spoken in Thomaston is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and African languages.